 "Your IT disaster recovery plan needs to focus on how to prevent loss.
 That's how you recover."

-How can our managed IT services help with disaster recovery?
+How can managed IT services help with disaster recovery?

 With a Managed IT Services provider like Bit-Wizards, you'll never have to worry about backups.

-“We’re constantly thinking about ways to improve our backups,” says Monroe.
-“We are pulling random backups because we do not consider it to be a backup until we’ve pulled it, restored it, and checked it to make sure it’s functional.
-Providers can put data anywhere and everywhere and store it, and never know whether it’s good.
-At Bit-Wizards, we pull it randomly and check it, so we know the backup is viable.”
+"We're constantly thinking about ways to improve our backups," says Monroe.
+"We are pulling random backups because we do not consider it a working backup until we've pulled it, restored it, and checked it to ensure it's functional.
+Providers can put data anywhere and everywhere and store it, but they may never know whether it's good.
+At Bit-Wizards, we pull it randomly and check it, so we know the backup is viable."

 Bit-Wizards will help you form a plan and execute it.

-“We’re always looking out for our clients,” Monroe says.
-“If a hurricane comes into the gulf, we’re sending an email to clients to let them know our business continuity plan is in place.
-We’re telling them not to worry because even if we have to evacuate, our help desk will continue to function so they can get assistance.
-We’ll give our clients pointers so all they have to worry about is getting up, walking away, and focus on being safe.
-As long as they have internet, no matter where they are, they will still be able to work.
-A managed IT service will help take care of everything for you.”
+"We're always looking out for our clients," Monroe says.
+"If a hurricane comes into the gulf, we're emailing clients to let them know our business continuity plan is in place.
+We're telling them not to worry because even if we have to evacuate, our help desk will continue functioning so they can get assistance.
+We'll give our clients pointers so that all they have to worry about is getting up, walking away, and focusing on being safe.
+As long as they have internet, no matter where they are, they can still work.
+A managed IT service will help take care of everything for you."

-Monroe says the Bit-Wizards Managed IT Services team goes above and beyond to make sure clients are taken care of, their backups are safe, and their networks are secure.
+Monroe says the Bit-Wizards Managed IT Services team goes above and beyond to ensure clients are taken care of, their backups are safe, and their networks are secure.

-“IT companies come and go, but Bit-Wizards has been on the gulf coast for 22 years.
-We know what we’re doing.”
+"IT companies come and go, but Bit-Wizards has been on the Gulf Coast for 23 years.
+We know what we're doing."